Things to do in Istanbul in 24 hours (historic sites, markets and cool places to explore)

 On a flight back to the United States on Turkish Airways, I had a 24 hour layover in Istanbul and I decided to take advantage of this layover to explore the best of Istanbul in a very short timeframe and get my first impressions of the city that bridges both Europe and Asia culture, history and even street food and cuisine from the region like a traditional Turkish Borek.
 Here are my favorite things to do in Istanbul in 24 hours and hopefully if you have a short layover like this, you can also take advantage of seeing the best of the city in a such time frame.

-Here’s what you can see in Istanbul on a short visit
+Here’s what you can see in the city on a short 24 hour visit to Istanbul

 Check in to my Istanbul hotel